raquo/Laminar/docs/Documentation.md

 #### Efficiency

 You might notice that this is not as efficient as it could be.
 Any time `maybeBlogUrlSignal` emits a new value, a new element is created, even if we're moving from `Some(url1)` to `Some(url2)`.
-Those are real JS DOM elements too, so **if** this method is hit often we might want to optimize for that.
+And those are real JS DOM elements, so **if** this method is hit often we might want to optimize for that.
 For example, we could do this:

 ```scala
 def renderBlogLink(urlSignal: Signal[String]): HtmlElement = {